 9. Theatre Royal

-The Theatre Royal is Ireland’s oldest continually operating theatre.
-Opened in 1785, the first performance on the opening evening was Shakespeare’s popular five-act comedy As You Like It.
-The Ball Room, which we today call The Large Room, was completed later in 1788.
+The Theatre Royal is the longest running theatre in Ireland.
+It opened in 1785.
+Shakespeare’s comedy, As You Like It, was the opening performance.
+The Large Room, originally called The Ball Room, was completed later in 1788.
 The building was upgraded to the present auditorium in 1876.

 The Theatre Royal is located on The Mall in the heart of Waterford City.
 Parking is available in Bolton Street Car Park, behind Waterford Crystal.

-You can relax and enjoy a pre-show drink at the Stage Door Bar.
-A wide selection of wines, spirits, soft drinks, draught Heinken, bottled beers, tea and coffee is available after 7PM on performance nights.
-You can also pre-order interval drinks before the performance starts.
+If you have time, grab a drink and relax before the show at the Stage Door Bar.
+A wide selection of wines, spirits, and soft drinks are available on performance nights.
+If you like, you can also pre-order your drinks for the interval break before the performance even starts.

 The Theatre Royal, or “The People’s Theatre” as its locally known, seats 432 on three tiers.
 There is always something playing.
 Entertainment runs the gamut of theatre, musicals, comedy, musical acts, movies and dance.